IIIF/cookbook-recipes/recipe/0326-annotating-image-layer/index.md

 For annotating a part of the image we use the [media fragment selector](https://www.w3.org/TR/annotation-model/#fragment-selector) (e.g. `#xywh=50,50,640,480`) that is concatenated after the `target` string.
 It is worth noting that the fragment is pointing to a part of the image not to the Canvas.

-Some visualizers might choose to render only the Annotation of the active `content resource` or to allow to group the annotations based on the `content resource` they are targeting.
+Some visualizers might choose to render only the Annotation of the active `content resource` or to allow to group the Annotations based on the `content resource` they are targeting.

 ## Restrictions
 None known.

 ## Example
 The example is based on the recipe [Multiple Choice of Images in a Single View (Canvas)][0033].
 In this case, we want to annotate the skulls on the floor that are visible only on the X-ray image.
-We create an `annotation page` with an `annotation`.
-We want to tag only a portion of the image and thus the `motivation` of the `Annotation` must be `tagging`.
-The `body` of the annotation must be a `TextualBody` — with a format of `text/plain` — that contains the text of our annotation.
+We create an `annotation page` with an Annotation.
+We want to tag only a portion of the image and thus the `motivation` of the Annotation must be `tagging`.
+The `body` of the Annotation must be a `TextualBody` — with a format of `text/plain` — that contains the text of our Annotation.
-The `target` of the annotation will be the `id` of the image followed by the fragment containing the coordinates of the region of interest `#xywh=810,900,260,30`.
+The `target` of the Annotation will be the `id` of the image followed by the fragment containing the coordinates of the region of interest `#xywh=810,900,260,30`.

 Credit: John Dee performing an experiment before Queen Elizabeth I. Oil painting by Henry Gillard Glindoni.
 Credit: Wellcome Collection.
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)